- What commercial auto insurance covers

 - Purchase the policy.
 Once you’ve found the right policy, make a payment to secure the coverage and get your proof of insurance and ID cards for all vehicles.

-- Review and update your policy regularly.
-Your coverage may change along with your business.
-Review it at least once a year and whenever you need to add or remove vehicles or drivers and expand your services or service area.
+- Review regularly.
+Your coverage may change as your business evolves.
+Review your policy at least once a year or when you add or remove vehicles or drivers or make changes to your business.

 What our expert says